nyx-project/vyhub-documentation/docs/central/instance.md

 # Instance

+We call the website you create for your gameserver with VyHub an instance.

 ## Creating an instance

 Instances are created in the [central dashboard](https://app.vyhub.net/dashboard)

-Checkout this [Youtube video](https://www.youtube.com/watch?v=MprML-EaGew) if you need any help
+Checkout this [YouTube video](https://www.youtube.com/watch?v=MprML-EaGew) if you need any help

 ## Using a custom domain